NicholasRaynes/Basic_Web_Development/README.md

-# HTML_CSS_Practice
+# Web_Development

-Practice working with HTML and CSS.
+Practice working with HTML, CSS, and JavaScript.